Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Threads
 ---
 Threads, as mentioned earlier, are entities scheduled by the kernel to execute code.
-- Multiple threads can run concurrently on multiple CPUs A thread consists of the following:
+A thread consists of the following:
 - The state of the CPU registers
 - Current Access Mode (User or Kernel)